Bail for Indian activist Disha Ravi in farmers' 'toolkit' case | DW | 23.02.2021

 The 22-year-old helped set up the Indian chapter of Fridays for Future, the global climate campaign founded by Swedish teen Greta Thunberg.
 She faces charges of sedition.

-An Indian court on Tuesday granted bail to climate activist Disha Ravi, who was detained on sedition charges for creating an online toolkit showing people how to help protesting farmers, particularly online.
+An Indian court on Tuesday granted bail to climate activist Disha Ravi, who was detained on sedition charges for creating a toolkit showing people how to help protesting farmers, particularly online.

 The 22-year-old is a founding member of the local chapter of Fridays for Future, the movement led by Greta Thunberg.